Lincoln Continental: Body

 Developed to compete with the Cadillac Seville, the 1982 Lincoln Continental shared its distinguishing styling feature: a sloping "bustle-back" decklid.
 The design feature had origins from the late 1930s (including certain models of the Lincoln-Zephyr) and was popularized after World War II by coachbuilt Rolls-Royce sedans; at the time, the Daimler DS420 limousine retained the design (until its 1992 retirement).
 Along with a longer, more upright-angled design (offered with plentiful two-tone color combinations), the bodywork was fitted with a horizontal brushed-chrome strip that ran along each side, giving it a more conventional appearance than the Seville and the (Chrysler) Imperial (a competitor to the Mark VI coupe that also offered similar rear bodywork design).

-For the first time on a Lincoln-badged Continental, the model line was styled with its namesake "Continental spare tire" decklid (an identifying feature of the Mark series); unlike the Versailles (which had a similar decklid feature), the decklid was lettered "CONTINENTAL" rather "LINCOLN".
+For the first time on a Lincoln-badged Continental, the model line was styled with its namesake "Continental spare tire" decklid (an identifying feature of the Mark series); unlike the Versailles (which had a similar decklid feature), the decklid was lettered "CONTINENTAL" rather than"LINCOLN".
 To reduce weight, the hood, bumpers, and front fenders were made of aluminum; the latter were spring-loaded, intended to discharge in the event of a collision (to reduce damage).
 All models were also fitted with Ford's proprietary door-mounted keypad system, marketed as its Securicode, (not to be confused with a Remote Keyless Entry System).
 For 1983, the front turn signal lenses were changed from clear to orange.

-The narrower Fox platform precluded the fitment of a traditional front bench seat; twin front bucket seats were now standard.
+Inside, twin front bucket seats were now standard.
 A digital dashboard became standard equipment, including a multi-function trip computer.
 For 1983, the integrated garage door opener was updated to work three doors (effectively, a HomeLink transmitter of the time); an electrochromic rear-view mirror (self-dimming) was introduced as a first-time option.